- Stay in the Know

 Haringey, Here to Help

 Check out the Haringey, Here to Help page to find links to all available benefits and other financial help, as well as employment, housing, and mental health support.

 Winter Fuel Payment

-If you were born before 5 July 1952 you could be entitled to between £100 - £300 tax-free to help you pay your heating bills.
-Visit our Winter Fuel Payments page for more information and advice on how to claim.
+If you were born on or before 26 September 1955 you could get between £100 and £300 to help you pay your heating bills.
+Visit the GOV.UK Winter Fuel Payments page for more information and advice on how to claim.

 Cold Weather Payments

 Cold Weather Payments may be claimed if the temperature is forecasted to/ or does drop to below freezing for 7 or more consecutive days.
 You may be entitled to claiming Cold Weather Payments if you receive certain benefits.
 Visit the GOV.UK Cold Weather Payments (external link) page to find out if you are eligible.

 The insulation in your loft should be at least 300mm (12inches) thick to contain heat sufficiently.
 If your insulation is under the recommended thickness you could be eligible for free loft insulation which is funded by major energy companies.
 Please visit our Helping you Stay Warm and Well page for more information.

 Power cuts occur all year round, but during the colder months they can have a larger impact due to the loss of much relied upon central heating and water.
 Power outages will often occur with little or no warning so it is important to prepare in advance, visit our Power Outage advice page for more information.